diofant/diofant/docs/modules/polys/wester.rst

                           2
                          x  - 2

 Unfortunately nothing interesting happened.
-This is because by default SymPy treats `\sqrt{2}` as a generator, obtaining a bivariate polynomial for the numerator.
-To make :func:`~sympy.polys.polytools.cancel` recognize algebraic properties of `\sqrt{2}`, one needs to use ``extension`` keyword::
+This is because by default Diofant treats `\sqrt{2}` as a generator, obtaining a bivariate polynomial for the numerator.
+To make :func:`~diofant.polys.polytools.cancel` recognize algebraic properties of `\sqrt{2}`, one needs to use ``extension`` keyword::

     >>> cancel(f/g, extension=True)